CA-DevTest/SV4dotNet/README.md

 			// on what you plan to do
 			//the path1 and path2 arguements are associated with files
-			// for creation of the SV virtual service
+			// for creation of the SV virtual service HttpResponseMessage response = SVClient.SVProcessRequests(config, user,
-			//the file arguement is associated with the files for the creation
-			// of Blazemeter VSE virtual service
-			HttpResponseMessage response = SVClient.SVProcessRequests(config, user,
 				password, "Update", "wgdemoservice", null,
 				"Pet-onhold-req.txt", "Pet-onhold-rsp.txt", null).Result;